duckietown/docs-AIDO/book/AIDO/10_motivation/20_motivation.md

 In addition, the developer also gets the logs of intermediate signals produced by their agent. (assuming these logs are reasonably small.)

-### Module type
+### Modules type

-Another mode of submission is that people can also compete in simpler tasks by creating [modules](#systems-modules) for some well-defined tasks such as:
+Another mode of submission is that people can also compete in simpler tasks by creating modules for some well-defined tasks such as:

 * Lane localization: given image localize the robot in the lane
 * Vehicle detection: given image localize the other robot